Back to all blogs

 The short answer is yes, you can absolutely have a thyroid blood test during your period.
 In fact, for many women, the time during or immediately after menstruation is one of the most stable windows for certain types of hormonal testing.
 However, the relationship between your thyroid gland and your reproductive hormones is a sophisticated one, and understanding how they interact is key to getting the most accurate picture of your health.

-In this article, we will explore the science behind thyroid testing and the menstrual cycle, looking at why timing might matter more for some markers than others.
 We will also introduce the [Blue Horizon Method]—our phased, doctor-led approach to health—which prioritises consulting your GP first and using a structured symptom diary before moving on to private pathology.
 We believe that a blood test result is not a final diagnosis but a snapshot that helps you have a more productive, better-informed conversation with your healthcare professional.

 The Thyroid and Your Menstrual Cycle: A Shared Connection